Eshaftri/USMART_APP/README.md

-# Real-time project with Websocket & Elasticsearch
+# Real-time webApp with Websocket & Elasticsearch

 This project is to monitoring cryptocurrency transactions, by consume data form WebSocket API Real-Time Data and insert the message data into an Elasticsearch container using Nodejs.